About The Authenticity Project:

 Fellows will commit to participating in the program for the full year, from January-December 2019.
 A joint committee of DLF and HBCU Library Alliance representatives will make selections.

-Call for Mentors & Conversation Partners
+Mentors & Conversation Partners

 About the opportunity: